Toshihiro Kennoki: Career

 1952 he was reappointed vice minister of Education, before resigning to run in the 1953 House of Councillors election.

-Kennoki was elected to the House of Councilors in 1953 with the goal of promoting education reform within the LDP.
+Kennoki was elected to the House of Councilors in 1953 with the goal of promoting education reform within the Liberal Party.
 He was among a wave of more progressively-minded members of the National Diet, along with later Minister of Education Michita Sakata, that wanted to prioritize "policy over politics" when it came to education.

 Right around the beginning of 1967, 20 years after the post-war Japanese education system was introduced, Kennoki was chosen as Minister of Education to try and reevaluate the educational system.
 Kennoki had, beforehand, criticized the American system being imposed on Japan, describing it as a "trick" (karakuri) and blaming the education system on a conspiracy.
 He believed that:

 The Mission [referring to the United States Education Mission to Japan] was, I think, a clever ploy of the American Occupation policy.
 They organized a plan by which education matters were dealt with by a mission of educators and not by military officers, and arranged for the Japanese Education Committee to cooperate with them in order to produce a report that would be voluntarily accepted by the Japanese side.

 In July 1967, Kennoki requested for the Central Council for Education to look into the entire education system and provide new guidelines for it.
 This request kicked off an investigation into the education system that would result in the Council's publishing of radical new guidelines in 1971, something that would define Japanese educational policy decades on.
 Kennoki recalled that the request was made by his own volition, and that he remembers that he only had one other LDP member look over it.

 In October 1967, Kennoki declared a militant strike by Nikkyoso (the Japanese teachers' union) over low wages imposed by the Satō government to be illegal, stating that he would only meet with the striking teachers if they renounced their Code of Ethics and did not use force to try and influence government policy.